 The most popular daytime activity in El Cotillo is definitely finding a nice spot on one of the beaches and relaxing.

-Depending on which of the wonderful beaches you chose to go to then you can do this with, or without, swimwear – it is your choice.
-You can take the occasional dip in the sea to cool off or stroll along the shoreline looking for seashells.
+Depending on which of the wonderful beaches of El Cotillo you chose to go to then you can do this with, or without, swimwear – it is your choice.
+You can take the occasional dip in the sea to cool off or stroll along the shoreline looking for seashells or peering into the micro world in the rock pools.

 If you are on one of the lagoon beaches then buy yourself a snorkel and mask and try your hand at snorkelling.
 There are plenty of fish and other sea creatures to spot and because of the reefs, which protect the lagoons, the water is always nice and calm.

-For lunch either take a picnic or stroll up to Torino’s beach bar and have the best paella on the island for lunch.
+If you are on the most popular of the El Cotillo lagoons beaches, La Concha beach, with its soft sand and calm water, then for lunch either take a picnic or stroll up to Torino’s beach bar and have the best paella on the island.
 From the bar you can sit and people watch while you sip a nice cool drink.

-Have a gentle walk through the village to the Tostón tower, overlooking the new harbour and the surfers’ beach.
-It was built in the early 1700s to defend the dock from pirates.
+Have a gentle walk through the village to El Cotillo’s Tostón tower, overlooking the new harbour and the surfers’ beach.
+It is an iconic building, and one of a handful in Fuerteventura, built in the early 1700s to defend the dock from pirates.
 It only costs a couple of Euros to go in and explore.
-There are some great views from the top too.
+There are some great panoramic views from the top too.
 Normally they also have an art exhibition of some kind inside too.

 Take a walk north along the coast to the lighthouse (Faro de Tostón).
 It takes about an hour to walk there or you could even try jogging it.
 The lazy, like me, prefer to drive!

 When you get there you can have a well-deserved coffee or beer from the little cafe inside (Open 10:30-17:30 and closed Sunday and Monday).
 When it is open you can also pay a small fee to see the fishermans’ exhibition and go up to the top of the middle tower.
-From there you have a panoramic view of the lagoons, the north of the island and also Lanzarote across the water.
+From there you have a panoramic view of El Cotillo, the lagoons, the whole northern end of Fuerteventura and also Lanzarote across the water.

 This is probably one of the most popular things to do in El Cotillo.
 Being on the west coast, El Cotillo is ideally situated to take full advantage of some great sunsets.
 So find a seat outside a nice bar or restaurant, with a view of the sea, and chill with your favourite sun-downer to watch the show.